 - Server installation and configuration, including but not limited to DHCP, DNS, Active Directory, Remote Access, RADIUS, and IIS

 - Network monitoring utilizing packet sniffers and a variety of other software tools

 - Network hardening utilizing security features built into Windows Desktop/Server Operating Systems and Cisco IOS as well as through the use of 3rd party software and firewall appliances

 - Network penetration testing utilizing a variety of software

-- Awareness of network attachs and how the attacks are carried out including varies of DDoS, password attacks, MAC Address Flooding, DNS spoofing, ARP spoofing, man-in-the-middle, and various other attacks.
+- Awareness of network attacks and how the attacks are carried out including varieties of DDoS, password attacks, MAC Address Flooding, DNS spoofing, ARP spoofing, man-in-the-middle, and various other attacks.

 Areas of Study Include: